jonnew/cyclops/MANUAL.md

 - A white paint pen (e.g. these)
 - Conductive coating for EMI suppression (e.g. this).

+\FloatBarrier
+\newpage

 ### Circuit testing
 To perform basic electrical testing, you we will use the following materials

-- Multimeter.
+- Digital multimeter (DMM).
 A low cost mulitmeter is available from [sparkfun](https://www.sparkfun.com/products/12966).
 - Jeweler's flat head screwdriver.
 - Oscilloscope (optional, but recommended for performance verification)

+1. Before powering on the device, check for shorts between power traces on the board.
+Put your DMM in continuity mode and check for shorts between GND and the various DC voltage supplies on the board.
+These include

+    - `+12V`    Positive analog rail
+    - `-5V`     Negative analog analog rail 1
+    - `-1.25V`  Negative analog rail 2
+    - `REF5.0`  5V voltage reference
+    - `REF2.5`  2.5V voltage reference
+    - `5v`      Digital rail

+    TODO: image

-0. Before powering on the device, check for shorts between power traces on the board.
-Put your multimeter in continuity mode Check for shorts between the Digital rail (TPXX) and ground (TPGND) Analog rail and ground If there is a short, you must track it down and get rid of it before applying power.
-If you find a short, test the same contact points on an unpopluated PCB to ensure that it is not due to a PCB fabrication defect.
+    If there is a short, you must track it down and get rid of it before applying power.
+If you find a short, test the same contact points on an unpopulated PCB to ensure that it is not due to a PCB fabrication defect.
 If so, contact your PCB for a return.

+1. Obtain a power supply which can source at least 2 amps at 15 volts.
+You can use a switching supply, since current sourced to the LED is regulated.
+The BOM includes a reasonably priced option that is capable of powering a single device.
+Plug this power supply into the barrel jack and turn the power switch on.
+You should see the power LED illuminate.

+1. Put your DMM in DC voltage measurement mode.
+Touch the negative probe to the GND test point and measure the voltage on each DC voltage supply.
+They should have the following approximate values:

+    - `+12V`    12 volts
+    - `-5V`     -5 volts
+    - `-1.25V`  -1.25 volts
+    - `REF5.0`  5.0 volts
+    - `REF2.5`  2.5 volts
+    - `5v`      5 volts

+1. While measuring the `REF2.5` testpoint, use the jeweler's screwdriver to turn the `REF_ADJ` trimpot until it is exactly 2.50 volts. `REF2.5` and provides an internal reference voltage for the TEST switch.
+It serves the purpose of the `VCTL` signal, but does not require an external source.

+1. Next, we need to ensure that upon the first test of our LED driver, we will not accidentally source too much current to the LED and destroy it.
+Ensure the device is set to current feedback mode using the rear panel slide switch.
+Using your DMM in voltage measurement mode, probe the VREF pin pad on the front BNC connector.
+Depress the `TEST` button and turn the `GAIN` potentiometer until the voltage measurment reads ~100mV.
+This indicates that the circuit will attempt to drive 100 mA through an LED attached to the LED port.
+Obtain a high power LED.
+Ensure that it can handle the 100 mA current that we are about to supply to it.
+Tie its anode to LED+ and cathode to LED-, respectively.

+1. Use the DMM in voltage measurment mode to probe the voltage at the `VI` BNC connector.
+Depress the `TEST` button.
+The LED should light up. __Don't look directly at the LED - your eye lenses are very good at focusing light to dangerously high levels at your retina__.
+In current feedback mode, the voltage at the `VI` port relfects the current through the LED with 1V = 1A.
+   Examine the voltage at 'VI' port, which should read 100mV, corresponding to 100 mA.
+If the LED does not illuminate, ensure that you switched the device to current feedback mode.
+If the device is left in AUX mode, and there is a high impedance at the AUX BNC connector (e.g. nothing is plugged in), the circuit will appear not to function.

+1. Now you are ready to supply time-varying input, from 0-5 volts, to the V_CTL pin to drive the LED.

+\FloatBarrier
+\newpage

 ## License
 ### Hardware Licensing